 Unfair Dismissal Solicitors

-Redundancy arises either when an employer plans closing all or part of a business at the location where the employees work; or where thebusiness no longer needs as many workers to carry on particular work.
-Full and proper procedure must be followed for redundancy to be fair.
-Failure to do so is likely to result in the employee being entitled to claim Unfair Dismissal as well as a 10-50% uplift in the compensation award.
+Redundancy arises either when you plan to close down your business or part of it, at the location where employees work; or where your business no longer needs as many workers to carry particular work.
+For a Redundancy dismissal to be fair, proper procedure must be followed.
+Failure to do so is likely to result in the employee to being entitled to claim Unfair Dismissal as well as an uplift on the compensation award from between 10-50%.

 The employee may have committed or been accused of a criminal offence at work or out of working hours.
-It may be reasonable to dismiss that worker; for example if the employee needs a driving licence to conduct their work and they lose their licence, it may be necessary to sack them.
+Sometimes this means it may be reasonable to dismiss that worker eg if the employee needs a driving licence for work and they lose their licence, it may be necessary to sack them.

 Some other substantial reason

-If it can be shown that the reason for the dismissal was a ‘substantial reason of a kind such as to justify the dismissal of an employee holding the position which that employee held’ the dismissal is regarded as potentially fair even if it is not one of the other four reasons above.
+If an employer can show that the dismissal wasfor a ‘substantial reason of a kind such as to justify the dismissal of an employee holding the position which that employee held’ the dismissal is regarded as potentially fair even if it is not one of the other four reasons above.

-Even if an employer shows that the dismissal was for one of the five fair reasons, they must still satisfy an Employment Tribunal that full and proper procedure was followed.
+Even if an employer can show that the dismissal was for one of the five fair reasons, they must still satisfy an Employment Tribunal that a full and proper procedure had been carried out.